Kids Love Cornwall LivingIssue #KL 2018/19

 Recommended by almost everyone with a passion for peering at sea creatures.
 A wide open bay where at low tide huge rock pools are revealed and the watery shallows are uncovered.

-Right down on The Lizard, Kennack Sands is not only a popular centre for scuba diving but also a perfect family beach where you’ll find lots of sand, and rock pools aplenty.
+Right down on The Lizard, Kennack Sands is a perfect family beach where you’ll find lots of sand, and rockpools aplenty as the tide recedes.

 Duckpool Beach, near Bude